-My husband and I started trying for a second baby in 2015, which seems like several lifetimes ago now.
+My husband and I started trying for a second baby in 2015, which seems like a lifetime ago now.
 I had my first chemical pregnancy that same year and things went a bit bonkers from here on in.
 We saw an NHS Fertility Consultant in July 2016 who was incredibly unhelpful and by now, for whatever reason I had already decided I wanted to go down the treatment route so we saw a private consultant a few months later.
-He prescribed me Clomid (a drug to basically give you super ovulation) which did little bar send me loopy.
+He prescribed me Clomid (a drug to give you a mega ovulation, think lots of eggs pin-balling down your ovaries) which did little bar send me loopy.
 We moved on and started IVF, doing our first cycle in May 2017.
 This actually got cancelled because I didn’t respond to the drugs, but we tried again in September that same year and had success.
 One little embryo was transferred and I became pregnant, which was amazing.
 However fast forward to week 10 and I had a missed miscarriage.
 I didn’t let myself heal from this, instead pushing for one more try as we had a frozen embryo to use.
 I endured an awful FET (Frozen Embryo Transfer) cycle in April 2018 which resulted in another chemical pregnancy.
 PHEW.
 This is a lot already in the space of two years right?

 This long winded path has found me here.
-The longer I was off the steroid medication, the better I started to feel.
+The longer I was off the medication, the better I started to feel.
 My fitness and health came back and I realised my body desperately needed to heal.
-I discovered Rosie Tadman, a Nutritionist via Instagram and in working with Rosie I finally found out what supplements I should be taking (after five years of self-medicating) She was certain that my body was depleted of various vitamins and we looked to fix this.
-It was around this time that my father also passed away and I needed some structure in my life.
+I discovered Rosie Tadman, a Nutritionist via Instagram and in working with Rosie, finally found out what supplements I should be taking (after five years of self-medicating) It was around this time that my father also passed away and I needed some structure in my life.
 I wanted to focus on something positive and following Rosie’s plan really helped with this.
-Looking back I now know that we shouldn’t have tried treatment so soon, perhaps finding natural ways to treat my body but I just wasn’t aware of those things at that time.
+Looking back, I now know that we shouldn’t have tried treatment so soon, perhaps finding natural ways to treat my body but I just wasn’t aware of those things at that time.
 I try not to dwell on this too much and to be honest, the path we followed has lead me to this point now.